FilipeLopesPires/Pretix-DistributedDeployment/README.md

 ## Description:

 This project allows the deployment and management of a distributed open-source product.
-The product provided is Pretix (https://github.com/pretix/pretix), a ticket shop application for conferences, festivals, tech events, etc.
+The product provided is [Pretix](https://github.com/pretix/pretix), a ticket shop application for conferences, festivals, tech events, etc.
 The system has a fully-automatic deployment pipeline and is fault tolerant.
 We provide reports on the work developed, the source code and the respective documentation.